 Shopping and gifting vouchers are the trending gifting options now, as they provide greater flexibility and options to the receiver.

 You can have dining coupons at your restaurant as a gifting option in different denominations.
-The validity of the gifts cards should be longer, and special loyalty programmes could be further added to gift cards.
+The validity of the gifts cards should be longer, and special loyalty programs could be further added to gift cards.

 Everyone loves receiving things that come free.
 Giving a Christmas cake at the time of billing or offering free wine to customers with their meal is like your Christmas gift to your customers.
 Try out these tips and prepare your restaurant for the holiday rush to make it the most profitable time of the year!